 Interagency Appraisal and Evaluation Guidelines

-Whether the credit union uses a third-party, such as the assistance of a third-party appraisal management company, to assist with the review of the appraisals, the responsibility to ensure appraisals are accurate, free from bias, and in compliance with the above regulations and guidance, is the credit union’s responsibility and cannot be delegated.
+Whether the credit union uses a third-party, such as the assistance of a third-party appraisal management company, to assist with the review of the appraisals, the responsibility to ensure appraisals are accurate, free from bias, and in compliance with the above regulations and guidance is the credit union’s responsibility and cannot be delegated.

 Overview

-During the application process, the Credit Union will provide the borrower with clear, actionable information about how to raise concerns about the accuracy of an appraisal, including the requirements to provide evidence to substantiate the basis for a reconsideration.
+The Credit Union will provide the borrower with information about how to raise concerns about the valuation early enough in the underwriting process for any errors or issues to be resolved before a final credit decision is made.
+The Credit Union will provide this in clear, plain language, including the requirements to provide evidence to substantiate the basis for a reconsideration.

-The Credit Union’s reconsideration of value process will ensure that all borrowers have an opportunity to explain why they believe that a valuation is inaccurate and the benefit of a reconsideration to determine whether an adjustment is appropriate.
-For example, borrowers can also point out factual or other errors of omissions, inadequate comparable properties, or provide evidence that the appraisal was influenced by prohibited basis.
+The Credit Union’s reconsideration of value process will ensure that all borrowers have an opportunity to explain why they believe a valuation is inaccurate and the benefit of a reconsideration to determine whether an adjustment is appropriate.
+For example, borrowers can also point out factual or other errors of omission, inadequate comparable properties, or provide evidence that the appraisal was influenced by a prohibited basis.

-The process will be nondiscriminatory and available and accessible to all.
+The process will be nondiscriminatory, available, and accessible to all.

 Employee Training

-All employees will be trained in how to escalate ROVs received from members to the Compliance Officer.
-Lending employees will be trained on how to explain to members the ROV process at the application process.
+All employees will be trained in how to escalate ROVs received from borrowers to the Compliance Officer.
+Lending employees will be trained on how to explain to borrowers the ROV process.

-Credit Union employees responsible for the ROV process will have more extensive training specific to the credit unions policies and procedures.
+Credit Union employees responsible for the ROV process will have more extensive training specific to the Credit Union's policies and procedures.

 ROV Committee

-The Credit Union will establish an ROV Committee to review any ROV requests that come through from members.
+The Credit Union will establish an ROV Committee to review any ROV requests that come from borrowers.
 The ROV Committee will be made up of [the Compliance Officer, the Senior Lender, and the CEO – at a minimum, the Credit Union should consider additional employees when possible].

 Valuation Review Procedures - Potential Deficiency